-The Samim project is a Mediterranean project dedicated to support and reinforce the capacity of civil society organizations (CSOs), financed by the Agence Française de Développement (AFD) and implemented by Lab’ess in partnership with PULSE and 4 Support Structures (SS) including Ecodev in Mauritania, Bidaya in Morocco, TCSE in Tunisia and JYIF in Jordan.
+The Samim project is a Mediterranean project dedicated to supporting and reinforcing the capacity of civil society organizations (CSOs), financed by the Agence Française de Développement (AFD) and implemented by Lab’ess in partnership with PULSE and 4 Support Structures (SS) including Ecodev in Mauritania, Bidaya in Morocco, TCSE in Tunisia and JYIF in Jordan.

 Initiated by the Forum of Mediterranean Worlds in February 2022It is, the Samim, for a sustainable future project was born in the philosophy of a need to support civil society and youth of the southern shore of the Mediterranean.
-The project is the continuation of a first pilot phase, Salam, Imagining and building the Mediterranean of tomorrow, which was supported by the Ministry of Europe and Foreign Affairs (MEAE) and conducted between 2021 and 2022.
+The project is the continuation of the first pilot phase, Salam, Imagining and Building the Mediterranean of Tomorrow, which was supported by the Ministry of Europe and Foreign Affairs (MEAE) and conducted between 2021 and 2022.

 This call is supported by four support structures in the four countries of intervention of Samim:

 1. In Mauritania: Ecodev – The School of Local Development

 Ecodev is a Mauritanian NGO with expertise in managing development projects in partnership with local communities and civil society.
 Its intervention themes include support for youth dynamics and entrepreneurship in urban areas, promotion of renewable energy, and environmental preservation.

 2. In Morocco: Bidaya

 Bidaya promotes and supports actors of social and environmental change in Morocco and works for a more inclusive society.
 Specializing in startups and social, environmental, and technological innovation, Bidaya supports entrepreneurs in the development of their high-impact projects.

 3. In Tunisia: TCSE – Tunisian Center for Social Entrepreneurship